 - Place the pork chops on the air fryer tray(s) and spray the chops with oil.

-- Air fry for 28-30 minutes or until golden brown (why such a variation?
-See the below note!), flipping the chops when there are 12 minutes left.
-If using multiple trays, switch the trays and flip the chops when there are 18 minutes left and again at 10 left and 4 left. respray the trays and the chops when flipping if desired for browner chops or if they begin to stick.
+- Air fry for 14-28 minutes or until golden brown (why such a variation?
+See the below note!), flipping the chops at least once halfway through.
+If using multiple trays, switch the trays and flip the chops.
+Respray the trays and the chops when flipping if desired for browner chops or if they begin to stick.
 Medium chops are done at an internal temperature of 145 and weel done at 165.

 Air fryers vary.
 This recipe was made using the Instant Pot Vortex Plus 7 in 1 air fryer oven.
 Monitor your chops and flip them and adjust time as needed to get golden brown chops.

 I cooked my chops for a cook time of 28 minutes, turning the chops once a little more than halfway through.
 This was with thick chops and to arrive at a closer to well-done temperature of 165.
 For 145 temperature or thin chops cook time could be as low as 15 minutes or so.